alexander-jiang/halite3_bot/journal.md

     - **dynamic returning threshold?** return threshold should be higher when further from shipyard (capture as much as possible), and lower in early-game
-    - alternatively, a way to reassign targets if the new target is **both close and has much more halite than the current target**
+    - alternatively, a way to reassign targets if the new target is **both close and has much more halite than the current target** (need to be careful to avoid thrashing between equivalent targets, as the board is symmetrical)
   - in early game, assigning targets to closest ship in decreasing halite amount chooses targets for ships that are far away (maybe should weight distance based on halite density in the board, which could also help determine ship spawning decisions)